-All students pay a health and infirmary fee of \$6 at the beginning of each term, and a physical recreation fee of \$2 a term.
+All students pay a health and infirmary fee of \$6 at the beginning of each term, and all men students are charged a physical recreation fee of \$2 a term.

 A Willard Straight Hall membership fee of \$5 a term is required at the beginning of each term.
 Its payment entitles the student to a share in the common privileges afforded by the operation of Willard Straight Hall, subject to regulations approved by the Board of Managers of the Hall.